Touch, Peel and Stand: Appearances

 The song was performed live on the Late Show with David Letterman on November 28, 1997.

 "Touch, Peel and Stand" was featured on compilations like X-Games, Vol. 3 in 1998, Shine! in 2000, and Total Rock and Crossing All Over, Vol. 7 in 2002.
 It can also be found on the soundtrack to Hitman Hart: Wrestling with Shadows released in 1999 and Days of the New: The Definitive Collection released March 2008.

 The song appeared in the ninth episode of Dawson's Creek, originally airing on March 17, 1998.

 In January 2006, the song was featured in a TV commercial for TLC's reality television program Beyond the Bull.

+The song was briefly featured in the 2011 documentary series Metal Evolution episode #7 which covered grunge's role in the history of metal.

 Track listings

 The CD single, released in 1998, also includes two B-sides, "Independent Slaves" and "Got to be You."
 The former was also included on the Crow: Salvation soundtrack while the latter appeared on 2 Guitars, Bass & Drums: Songs For Survival.